 Designed by San Diego Architect John Mock in 1963, this Mid-Century home on Mt.
 Helix was painstakingly restored over a 12 month period.
-Falling Waters was asked to interpret a conceptual plan by a local Landscape Architect, and manage the project’s installation.
-The result has been a seamless indoor-outdoor experience, with the garden undergoing a massive renovation itself.
+Falling Waters was asked to interpret a plan by Todd Pittman, Landscape Architect, and manage the project’s installation.
+The result was a seamless indoor-outdoor experience, with the garden undergoing a massive renovation itself.

-Sitting on close to a full acre, the house on Snyder St. presented many challenges.
+Sitting on close to a full acre, the home. presented many challenges.
 Extreme grade changes and poor soil conditions were only the beginning.
 During the design phase the home was granted historical status which confined the renovation to certain materials and construction techniques.
 These restrictions encouraged all those involved to be more creative and conscious of the environment, the site, and the materials used.